asdacdsfca/LOL_Esports_Analysis/README.md

 <iframe src="Assets/tvd.html" width=600 height=600 frameBorder=0></iframe>

 **Result:**
-We reject our null hypothesis so that we can conclude the missingness in `patch` column does depend on month of  `date` column.
+We reject our null hypothesis that the missingness in `patch` column does depend on month of  `date` column.
 Additionally, the missingness is not MD because we cannot exactly predict the missingness from `date`.
 (Note: there are still patch values that are not missing and is from the same month where the patch is missing).

 ___
 **Missingness Dependency Investigation Question (does not depends on):**